jwillbold/nodejs-skeleton/README.md

 ``npm install && npm start``

 Then got to your browser and open: ``https://localhost:3001/``
-Then you will have to add the certificate to the browser exceptions.
+You will have to add the certificate to the browser exceptions since it is self signed.

 ### Included Libs
   - Bootstrap 4.3.1